I can help you plan a short layover, a long vacation and everything in between.

 When creating a budget keep these things in mind:

 Airline tickets and lodging will be most affordable if you purchase them well in advance when there is a greater selection available.
 They will also be much less expensive in the winter months.
 January through early March.
-I’ve flown from the West Coast to the East Coast, round trip for less than $250 and split the cost of an apartment with a friend for less than $100 per night (my share).
+I’ve flown from the West Coast to the East Coast, round trip for less than $250 and split the cost of a room with a friend for less than $100 per night (my share).
 These trips were all in January through early March.

 Transportation will be the cheapest (and often is the most efficient) if you rely mostly on walking and taking the subway.
 Each subway trip is only $2.90!

 The occasional Uber or Lyft ride can add up quickly, however, they are more cost effective if you’re sharing them with another person in your travel party.
-Nothing beats the convenience of being picked up at your doorstep and being dropped off at the doorstep of your destination.
+Nothing beats the convenience of being picked up at your doorstep and being dropped off on the doorstep of your destination.

 Food is another primary budget item to consider when traveling to NYC.
 You can find meals in the $10-$15 range (grocery store, coffee shops, bakeries, street food, fast-casual dining) all the way up to fine dining in the $200-$400 dollar per person range.
 This is all a matter of personal preference but if you’re on a tighter budget you can still enjoy the flavors of the city.
 I especially recommend checking out one of the many food trucks, grabbling a slice of pizza (less than $5) or a NY bagel + spread (less than $8).